\textit{Ab initio} studies of influence of periodic-direction electric fields on spin lifetime and spin diffusion length and the validation of an \textit{ab initio} matrix-drift-diffusion model: Methods

-To obtain $l_{s}$, it is required to solve linearized master equation Eq. \ref{eq:linear}.
-Solving Eq. \ref{eq:linear} is non-trivial in general.
-Here we consider an important commonly-used\citep{wu2010spin} one-variable problem -- 1D steady-state diffusion along $x$ direction.
-The solution is\citep{xu2025predicting}
+This part was described in our prior paper\citep{xu2025predicting}, we present it here to make this work self-contained.
+To obtain $\tau_{s}$ and $l_{s}$, it is required to solve linearized master equation Eq. \ref{eq:linear}.
+Here we consider two important commonly used one-variable problems: (i) spatial homogeneous relaxation and (ii) 1D steady-state diffusion along $x$ direction.
+The solutions for the relaxation and diffusion problems are\citep{xu2025predicting}